-Dinh-Zarr holds a Ph.D. and a master's degree in public health from the University of Texas.
+Dinh-Zarr will remain at NTSB.
+She holds a Ph.D. and a master's degree in public health from the University of Texas.
 She joined the NTSB Board on March 23, 2015, shortly after Hart became chairman.
 Dinh-Zarr was appointed vice chairman a week later.

 She is a former director of the U.S. Office of the FIA Foundation, an international philanthropic organization that promotes road safety, injury reduction and clean air.
 Its slogan is "Safe, Clean, Fair and Green" mobility.
 Dinh-Zarr is also the former North American director of Make Roads Safe: The Campaign for Global Road Safety, and is the formern national director of traffic safety policy for AAA.
 She also served as a scientist at the National Highway Traffic Safety Administration and held positions the U.S. Centers for Disease Control and the Texas Transportation Institute.